akio-tomiya/LatticeQCD.jl/README.md

   - HMC (2 flavor Wilson) with SU(N) with a general gauge action
   - HMC (4 taste staggered fermions) with SU(N) with a general gauge action
   - RHMC (any flavor staggered) with SU(N) for a general gauge action*
-  - HMC/RHMC with HISQ fermions for SU(3)
+  - HMC/RHMC with HISQ fermions for SU(N)
   - SU(N) stout smeared dynamical fermions (experimental)
   - Self-learning HMC with the plaquette action
 - Measurements